 Another story tells, that at certain times of the year this cliff becomes transparent.

-Researchers of paranormal activities are reporting glowing blue spheres and bright white disc shaped objects here.
+Researchers of paranormal activities are reporting glowing blue spheres and bright white disc-shaped objects here.

-Aramu Muru is visited by tourists, which are interested in such mysterious places.
+Aramu Muru is visited by tourists, who are interested in such mysterious places.
 Seekers of mystical experiences are stepping in the alcove and setting their heads against the cliff.
 Some reportedly see stars, some – columns of fire, some hear rhythmic music.